Limits of Hodge structures in several variables, II: Introduction

+\begin{para} In \cite{GreenGriffithsDTLMHS}, Green and Griffiths raised the question that the filtration $L$ in \cite{FujisawaLHSSV} coincides with the monodromy weight filtration.
+The main result of this article is the affirmative answer to their question.

-\begin{para} It is expected that the results in this article give the alternative proof of the fact that $R^qf_{\ast}\Omega_{X/Y}(\log D)$ underlies a logarithmic Hodge structure of weight $q$ in the sense of Kato-Usui (cf. \cite[Definition 2.6.5]{KatoUsuiAMS}).
-Remaining task is to compare the integral or rational structures.
-We will not discuss this question in this article. \end{para}
+It is expected that the results in this article give the alternative proof of the fact that $R^qf_{\ast}\Omega_{X/Y}(\log D)$ underlies a logarithmic Hodge structure of weight $q$ in the sense of Kato-Usui (cf. \cite[Definition 2.6.5]{KatoUsuiAMS}).
+However, we will not discuss this question in this article. \end{para}

 \begin{para} This article is organized as follows.
 Section \ref{preliminaries} presents some preliminaries.
+For the later use, we prove several lemmas concerning compatibility of taking the cohomology and the operations $\gr$ and $\otimes^L$ for a complex of sheaves.
 In Section \ref{semistable morpshims}, we give the precise definition of the semistable morphism.
 Moreover, we fix the notation which is constantly used in this article.
-In Section \ref{section for complex B}, we construct the complex $sB_I(f)$ which is the replacement for the relative log de Rham complex on the closed subspace $Y[I]$ for $I \subset \ski$, and study the properties of it in detail.
+In Section \ref{section for complex B}, we construct the complex $sB_I(f)$ and study its properties in detail.
 Section \ref{gauss-manin} is devoted to the computation of the Gauss-Manin connection in terms of the complex $sB_I(f)$.
-In Section \ref{section for the rational structure}, we construct rational structures for the complex $sB_I(f)$, which play important roles in the following sections.
+In Section \ref{section for the rational structure}, we construct rational structures for $sB_I(f)$, which play important roles in the following sections.
 Section \ref{section for the proper case} deals with the case where the semistable morphism $f$ is proper.
 By using the rational structures constructed in the last section, we prove that the higher direct image sheaves of $sB_I(f)$ are locally free of finite rank.
-In Section \ref{section for the Kahler case}, we give the answer to the first question in \ref{problems for VMHS}: we show that the mixed Hodge structures on \eqref{relative log de Rham cohomology over s:eq} form a variation of mixed Hodge structure on $Y[I]^{\ast}$.
-In the final section, Section \ref{section for the main results}, the main results of this article are proved.
-We prove that our weight filtrations coincide with the monodromy weight filtrations and that the variation of mixed Hodge structure on $Y[I]^{\ast}$ above is admissible. \end{para}
+In Section \ref{section for the Kahler case}, we show that the data \eqref{vmhs on YI* in intro:eq} is a graded polarizable variation of $\bQ$-mixed Hodge structure on $Y[I]^{\ast}$.
+Moreover, the $E_2$-degeneracy of the spectral sequence and the local freeness of \eqref{eq:9} mentioned in \ref{point-wise vs local in intro} and \ref{para:3} are proved.
+In the final section, Section \ref{section for the main results}, we prove that our weight filtrations coincide with the monodromy weight filtrations and that the variation of mixed Hodge structure \eqref{vmhs on YI* in intro:eq} on $Y[I]^{\ast}$ above is admissible. \end{para}